all-rit/ALL/README.md

    1. For local dev
       1. `cd server/database`
       2. `docker compose up -d`
-         1. if you want reuse this volume to **keep your changes use** `docker compose start`
+         1. If you want reuse this volume to **keep your changes use** `docker compose start`
-         2. in the event you want to stop it **without losing the volume** `docker compose stop`
+         2. In the event you want to stop it **without losing the volume** `docker compose stop`
    2. For dev connecting to staging or production
-      1. run the documented developer instructions to connect.
+      1. Run the documented developer instructions to connect.
+4. Start the server & client
-4. `pm2 start`
+   1. Mac/Linux users: In the root directory, run `pm2 start`
+   2. Windows users: Do the following
+      a.
+Run `cd server/database`, and then `node app.js`.
+This will start the backend server.
+      b.
+In a new terminal, run `cd client`, and then `npm run start`.
+This will start the React server locally.
-5. to check the logs and see if things built correctly use `pm2 log`
+5. To check the logs and see if things built correctly
+   1. Mac/Linux users: Run `pm2 log`
-   1. if there are any errors run:
+      a.
+If there are any errors run:
-   2. `pm2 delete all`
+      b. `pm2 delete all`
-   3. `pm2 start`
+      c. `pm2 start`
+   2. Windows users: monitor error messages in your terminals.
-6. to stop the application run `pm2 stop all` and also run if run local dev configuration `docker compose down`
+7. To stop the application
+   1. Max/Linux users: Run `pm2 stop all`, and if running local dev configuration, `docker compose down`
+   2. Windows users: Kill the `client` and `server` terminals, and run `docker compose down`

 ### Server